 When you’re involved in defacing public property and poking fun at the police, it’s safe to assume the boys in blue won’t look favourably on your work.
 When Banksy monetised his life of crime in the form of a book release, you can imagine the contempt the police would have held him in.
 The sheer cheek of making money from breaking the law and evading arrest wouldn’t have been lost on them.

 If releasing a book wasn’t audacious enough, he wrote to the Metropolitan Police requesting a comment to use as a review.
-A spokesperson responded disapprovingly by saying “there's no way you're going to get a quote from us to use on your book cover" – which he then used on the iconic front cover.
+A spokesperson responded disapprovingly by saying “there’s no way you’re going to get a quote from us to use on your book cover”.
+He then used that quote on the iconic front cover.

 BrewDog dress staff in negative customer reviews

 When punters expressed their disgust at the prices and layout of their bars, BrewDog responded in a way so bold it almost matched the daring flavours of their pints.
-Instead of lamenting on the opinions of people they deem to be incompatible with their product, they took the words of criticism and made their staff wear them.
+They wasted no time lamenting on the opinions of people they deem to be incompatible with their product.
+Instead, they took the words of criticism and made their staff wear them.
 Considering BrewDog open sites at a rate of 30 per year and 2019 will almost surely see the opening of their 100th site, their confidence hasn’t been misplaced and certainly hasn’t impacted trading.

 KFC come out on top in a game of chicken

 If a chicken shop had one job it would be to make sure they didn’t run out of chicken.
 So, when the nation’s favourite supplier of delicious fried chicken ran out of their all essential ingredient, you’d think it would be pandemonium.
-Well, it kind of was as hungry KFC fanatics couldn’t get their fix and resorted to dialling 999 in a blind panic… but how did KFC respond?
-They rearranged the letters of their logo and branded their buckets with ‘FCK’ which effectively rewrote the manual for corporate crisis management.
+Well, it kind of was as hungry KFC fanatics couldn’t get their fix.
+Some even resorted to dialling 999 in a blind panic… but how did KFC respond?
+They rearranged the letters of their logo and branded their buckets with ‘FCK’.
+They effectively rewrote the manual for corporate crisis management.